 “This case is about trust and betrayal,” the attorney for the Maines family, Michael J. Pisanchyn, said after the verdict Thursday. “(The family) trusted the home and then, to have the home say they were taking care of Barbara and then not tell the hospital about the injuries, how much more betrayed can you get?”

-If you have an injury or a loved one is injured or killed in a Pennsylvania nursing home which you believe was caused by its negligent, outrageous or reckless conduct, feel free to contact Schmidt Kramer Injury Lawyers at 717-888-8888 who specialize in personal injury and can answer any questions you may have about inadequate care at a nursing home.
+If you have an injury or a loved one is injured or killed in a Pennsylvania nursing home which you believe was caused by its negligent, outrageous or reckless conduct, feel free to contact Schmidt Kramer Injury Lawyers at (717) 888-8888.
+Our Harrisburg personal injury lawyers specialize in personal injury and can answer any questions you may have about inadequate care at a nursing home.
 Do not wait.
 Call 8.